The rustdoc test suite

 Usage: //@ count PATH XPATH COUNT

-Checks that there are exactly COUNT matches for XPATH within the file PATH.
+Checks that there are exactly COUNT matches for XPATH within the file given by PATH.

 snapshot